Matthew E. Joseph

 is an antitrust and litigation associate resident in Fried Frank's Washington, DC office.

-Mr. Joseph's antitrust and competition practice focuses on antitrust investigations and matters relating to the clearance of mergers, acquisitions, joint ventures, and private equity transactions.
-His practice also includes counseling and training on antitrust compliance matters.
-Mr. Joseph has experience representing clients in matters involving a wide variety of industries, including media, consumer products, food, aerospace, information technology, and education.
+Mr. Joseph's antitrust and competition practice focuses on antitrust investigations and matters relating to the clearance of mergers, acquisitions, joint ventures, and private equity transactions, representing clients before the U.S. Department of Justice and Federal Trade Commission.
+Mr. Joseph has experience representing clients in matters involving a wide variety of industries, including media, digital commerce, consumer products, food, financial services, aerospace and defense, technology and software, manufacturing, and education.

 In addition to his antitrust and competition practice, Mr. Joseph has experience in white collar criminal defense, internal investigations, and general civil litigation.
-His litigation practice focuses on all aspects of corporate litigation, including white collar criminal investigations, securities matters, regulatory inquiries, complex commercial disputes, False Claims Act litigation, and post-judgment enforcement.
+His litigation practice focuses on all aspects of corporate litigation, including white collar criminal investigations, securities matters, regulatory inquiries, and complex commercial disputes.

 Mr. Joseph also has an active pro bono practice.
 He has represented clients in Maryland criminal appeals and has argued before Maryland's highest court.
-His pro bono experience also extends to immigration matters, including U-Visa applications.
+He has also represented clients in benefits appeals before the Social Security Administration.

 In 2018, Mr. Joseph was selected for the Pathfinder Program of the Leadership Council on Legal Diversity, and he is also a member of Fried Frank's Firmwide Diversity Committee.